Angle-Brackets/RotiBot/README.md

 - /wikipedia for querying wikipedia articles.
 - /generate for generating AI images and text.
 - /execute to execute code!
+- /statistic to see how others use Roti!
 - A bunch of music commands!.
 - /help and /changelog for additional help!